ranjanisengottaian/Grandior/README.md

    - Secure and personalized access for customers to manage their orders, preferences, and profile.

 ### 2. **Home**
-   - Overview of the Fragnique shop.
+   - Overview of the Grandior shop.
    - Display of most popular fragrances.
    - New launches.
    - Blog section for fragrance tips, trends, and news.